Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

  water restribtions; therefore the irrigation has been implemented as follows:

 * if the day of year is within the irrigation season (doy in doy_irr)
-    * if the fraction of soil water (e.g. WAL/WAFC) including the timestep modification to the soil water content (e.g. transpriation, rainfall, etc) are BELOW the trigger for that day
+    * if the fraction of soil water (e.g. WAL/WAFC) including the time step modification to the soil water content (e.g. transpiration, rainfall, etc) are BELOW the trigger for that day
         * irrigation is applied at a rate = max(IRRIGF* amount of water needed to fill to irrigation target * field capacity, max_irr on the day)